Paying income tax makes many people feel like they're feeding their cake to a monster that always wants a bigger slice.

 The degree to which you want to be aggressive about filing your taxes is up to you.
 Some people enjoy an annual sparring match with IRS auditors and are little concerned that they may invest more time and money arguing their point than they can hope to recover in taxes.
 (If you subscribe to the attitudes of this faction, you owe it to yourself to get professional tax consultation from someone who spends his or her life keeping up with the latest IRS stands.)
 Other people prefer to be more conservative, in hopes that they'll avoid an IRS audit.

-In the following pages, we'll be talking to those of you who simply want to pay no more tax than necessary.
+In the following articles we mainly talk to those of you who just want to pay no more tax than necessary.
 We can't claim that this will be entertaining reading, but we do promise that it will be helpful and beneficial.
 Because regardless of whether you prepare your own taxes or rely on professional help, there is simply no denying a basic tax truth: A well-informed taxpayer pays less.